modehnal/modehnal.github.io/README.md

     └──────────────────────────────────┘
 ```

-Here you can see a very minimal example of how we interact with applications, provided you have a running session and the accessibility toolkit is enabled.
+Below you can see a simple example of how we interact with applications, provided you have a running session and the accessibility toolkit is enabled.
 This example will open overview, start gnome-terminal and execute a command:

 ```python
     #!/usr/bin/python3